10-3-pursuit/nyc-open-data-hackathon/readme.md

 - **Use of [NYC Open Data API](https://opendata.cityofnewyork.us/)**: Your project must integrate the [NYC Open Data API](https://opendata.cityofnewyork.us/).
 Creativity in how you use this API is highly encouraged.
 - **Additional APIs**: You are welcome to use other APIs to create mashups or enhance your application's functionality.
 - **Submission**: Provide a public URL to your code repository in your readme.md.
 Include instructions on what your app does, the problems it solves, and how to run it.
-Submit your link to the event panel (instructors)
+Submit your link to the event panel (instructors).

+## Prizes

+- **Winner Takes All**: Prizes will be awarded to the winning team, which will be determined by an independent panel, not the hackathon instructors.

 ## Judging Criteria